code-vibe/Folio/src/content/blog/The_Lost_Art_Of_Ai.md

 ---
 pubDatetime: 2025-01-30
-title:The Lost Art Of Thinking In The Age Of AI
+title: "The Lost Art Of Thinking In The Age Of AI"
-postSlug: Ai
+postSlug: "Ai"
 tags:
   - AI
   - Engineering